← Claude Code Hub

 Use /loop to make Claude Code watch deploys, PRs, and logs on a recurring basis while you work.
 With full context, not like a blind cron.

 TL;DR /loop 5m <prompt> runs a prompt on a recurring interval inside your active session.
 Unlike a cron with claude -p, each iteration has full access to your conversation context: files read, decisions made, changes in progress.
 It's a watchdog with a brain, not a blind script.
+And to place /loop inside the full picture of background mechanisms (Agent View, headless, Routines), the map with its decision table lays them all out.

 You could set up a cron that runs claude -p "check deploy status" every 5 minutes.
 It works.
 But each execution starts from scratch — no memory of what happened before, no session context, no ability to act on what it finds.